Hyder Ali's Relations with Travancore

-The northern kingdoms of Kerala known as Malabar [Chirakkal, Kottayam, Kadathanad & Calicut] became part of the Mysore kingdom in 1766 during the reign of Hyder Ali Khan.
+The northern kingdoms of Kerala, namely Chirakkal, Kottayam, Kadathanad, and Calicut, were annexed to the Mysore kingdom in 1766 during the reign of Hyder Ali Khan.

 The kingdom of Travancore [Thiruvithamkoor] situated on the southern side of Kerala was an ally of the British East India Company.
 At this time the Raja of Travancore was Rama Varma popularly known as Dharma Raja (r: 1758-1798).

-Hyder's enmity with Travancore had started in the time of Rama Varma's uncle and predecessor Marthanda Varma (r: 1729-1758).
-In 1754 when Hyder was the faujdar of Dindigul Raja Marthanda Varma had requested his help to suppress a revolt in some newly conquered territories.
-Hyder had readily offered the assistance but when the rebel chiefs got knowledge of Hyder's arrival they were frightened and submitted to the Raja.
-Therefore the Raja informed Hyder that he no longer required his services.
-According to some records Hyder demanded compensation but Marthanda Varma refused to pay the expense, thus sparking a long-standing feud between Hyder and Travancore.
+Hyder's enmity with Travancore began during the reign of Rama Varma's uncle and predecessor, Marthanda Varma (r: 1729-1758).
+In 1754, when Hyder was the faujdar of Dindigul, Marthanda Varma requested his help to quell a rebellion in some newly conquered territories.
+Hyder readily offered his assistance, but when the rebel chiefs heard of Hyder's arrival, they were so intimidated that they submitted to the Raja.
+Consequently, the Raja informed Hyder that his services were no longer required.
+According to some records, Hyder demanded compensation, but Marthanda Varma refused to pay the expense, thus sparking a long-standing feud between Hyder and Travancore.

 The Rajas of Travancore, Cochin and Cranganore [Kodungallur] were allies of the Dutch East India Company, and in response, Hyder Ali proposed a deal.
-He would spare Cochin on payment of an annual tribute of 4 lacs of rupees and 8 elephants and Travancore for 15 lacs of rupees and 30 elephants.
-The Raja of Cochin agreed this; but Rama Varma refused to become a tributary of Mysore on the ground that Travancore was already a tributary of the Nawab of Arcot Muhammad Ali Khan Wallajah and could not afford to be a vassal of two powers at the same time; still he will give a considerable sum of money [about 1200000 rupees] if Hyder Ali would reinstate the Kolathiri [king of Chirakkal] and the Zamorin or Samoothiri [king of Kozhikode / Calicut] in their respective dominions.
+He would spare Cochin on payment of an annual tribute of four lacs of rupees and eight elephants, and Travancore for fifteen lacs of rupees and thirty elephants.
+The Raja of Cochin accepted the agreement, but Rama Varma refused to become a tributary of Mysore, as Travancore was already a tributary of the Nawab of Arcot Muhammad Ali Khan Wallajah and could not afford to be a vassal of two powers at the same time.
+However, he offered a considerable sum of money [about twelve lacs of rupees] if Hyder would reinstate the Kolathiri [king of Chirakkal] and the Zamorin or Samoothiri [king of Kozhikode / Calicut] in their respective dominions.

-Knowing that this answer would not satisfy Hyder who would attack Travancore sooner or later, Rama Varma began preparations to strengthen the Travancore Lines and established a close alliance with the British.
+Anticipating that Hyder's response would not be favorable, who was likely to attack Travancore in the near future, Rama Varma took steps to fortify the Travancore Lines and forged a close alliance with the British.

-While Hyder was engaged in the 1st Anglo-Mysore war, the Nairs of Chirakkal, Kottayam, Kadathanad, and Calicut supported by auxiliaries from Travancore and with munitions by the British at Tellichery revolted and expelled Hyder's troops from many places.
-Finally Hyder decided to come to an arrangement with the expelled chiefs.
-In 1768-69 Madanna [Hyder's governor in Calicut] on orders from Hyder gave up Malabar [except Palakkad and Cannanore] at the cost of 1200000 rupees.
+While Hyder was engaged in the First Anglo-Mysore War, the Nairs of Chirakkal, Kottayam, Kadathanad and Calicut, supported by auxiliaries from Travancore and with munitions supplied by the British at Tellichery, revolted and expelled Hyder's troops from many places.
+Finally, Hyder decided to come to an arrangement with these Malabar chiefs.
+In 1768-69, Madanna, Hyder's governor in Calicut, on orders from Hyder, relinquished Malabar (except Palakkad and Cannanore) in exchange for 1.2 million rupees.

 In 1773, Hyder Ali returned to Malabar and reconquered it.
-The Raja of Cochin accepted Mysore suzerainty by paying two lacs of rupees and a few elephants while the Raja of Cranganore paid rupees 3 lacs and two elephants.
+The Raja of Cochin, recognizing Mysore's suzerainty, paid two lacs of rupees and a few elephants as tribute, while the Raja of Cranganore offered three lacs of rupees and two elephants.

-At Hyder's approach the Zamorin and other chiefs fled to Travancore.
-Rama Varma gave shelter to the dispossessed chieftains and incited them to rebel against Mysore.
-They were provided with funds to carry on their activities.
+Upon Hyder's approach, the Zamorin and other chiefs fled to Travancore, where Rama Varma provided them with shelter and incited them to rebel against Mysore.
+He also supplied them with the necessary funds to carry out their operations.

-Hyder was determined to conquer Travancore when he learnt the rebellious activities of the Raja.
-He was convinced that as long as the Raja remained unsubdued, he could never feel secure in Malabar.
+Hyder was determined to conquer Travancore when he learned of the rebellious activities of the Raja.
+He was convinced that as long as the Raja remained unsubdued, he would never feel secure in Malabar.
 In 1776, Hyder's army, led by his general Sardar Khan, marched to invade Travancore.
 However, the Dutch, who had established a stronghold at the northern frontier of Travancore, stood an obstacle to his progress.

-Hyder demanded the Dutch to give him a free passage through their territories for attacking Travancore, but the Dutch made excuses.
-Travancore was not only their ally but the place from which the main portion of their trade came.
-They declared that they could not give free passage without permission from Batavia [capital of the Dutch East India Company.
+Hyder demanded that the Dutch grant him a free passage through their territories for attacking Travancore, but the Dutch refused, citing Travancore's status as their ally and the source of the majority of their trade.
+They declared that they could not provide free passage without approval from Batavia, the capital of the Dutch East India Company.
 Despite Hyder's insistence, the Dutch remained steadfast in their refusal, unwilling to risk their relationship with Travancore.

 Hyder decided to invade Travancore through Cochin.
 He dispatched Sardar Khan and his 10,000-strong army to capture the fort of Trichur.
-The mission was a success, and Khan went on to seize the Dutch forts of Chettuva and Pappinivattom, however his further advance was checked by the Travancore lines, which passed through Cochin up to the fort of Cranganore.
+The mission was a success, and Khan went on to seize the Dutch forts of Chettuva and Pappinivattom.
+However, his further advance was checked by the Travancore Lines, which stretched from Cochin to the fort of Cranganore.

-Hyder's next few years were wasted in fruitless negotiations with the Dutch for a free passage through their territory to invade Travancore.
-The Dutch meanwhile assisted Rama Varma to strengthen the Travancore Lines otherwise known as Nedumkotta.
+Hyder's next few years were squandered in futile negotiations with the Dutch for a free passage through their territory to invade Travancore.
+The Dutch, meanwhile, provided assistance to Rama Varma to fortify the Travancore Lines, also known as Nedumkotta.
 Afterwards, Hyder Ali was occupied with his battles against the British, leading to the Second Anglo-Mysore War from 1780 to 1784.

-Rama Varma was meanwhile assisting Hyder's enemies to overthrow his power.
-In 1778, he gave a free passage to the British troops through Travancore for attacking the French settlement of Mahe, which was under Hyder's protection.
-During the second Anglo-Mysore war also the Raja rendered military aid to the British in their fight against Hyder Ali and Tipu Sultan.
-It was the assistance of the Raja's two battalions that saved Colonel Macleod from the desperate position at Ponnani, and later made it possible for him to penetrate to Bednore and thereby save Carnatic.
+Rama Varma was meanwhile aiding Hyder's enemies in their efforts to overthrow his power.
+In 1778, he granted the British troops a free passage through Travancore to attack the French settlement of Mahe, which was under Hyder's protection.
+During the second Anglo-Mysore war, the Raja provided military assistance to the British in their fights against Hyder Ali and Tipu Sultan.
+His two battalions saved Colonel Macleod from a dire situation at Ponnani, and later enabled him to march to Bednore and thereby save the Carnatic.

 In recognition of his services to the Company, Rama Varma was included as an ally of the British in the Treaty of Mangalore.
-After Hyder Ali's death in December 1782 during the Second Anglo-Mysore war in December 1782.
-His son Tipu Sultan successfully continued the war with the British.
+After Hyder Ali's death in December 1782 during the Second Anglo-Mysore War, his son Tipu Sultan valiantly continued the fight against the British.
 Hyder's Malabar possessions were restored to Tipu Sultan followed by the treaty of Mangalore which concluded the Second Anglo-Mysore war.